Unity-Technologies/com.unity.probuilder/Documentation~/workflow-uvs.md

 ## Manual UV mode features

 Any time you modify edges or vertices in the UV Editor, you enter the **Manual UV** mode.
 You can also select the face(s) you want to set as manual, and click the **Convert to Manual** button instead.
-The Actions panel provides a completely different set of tools, and the UV Editor displays manual faces as yellow or orange in the UV Editor, whereas automatic faces appear turquoise or blue.
+The Actions panel provides a completely different set of options, and the UV Editor displays manual faces as yellow or orange in the UV Editor, whereas automatic faces appear turquoise or blue.

 To start manually editing UVs, choose between the [box and planar](manual-uvs-actions.md#Project) projection modes.
 This difference between these is that **planar** projects the image from a single point across all faces, while the **box** method uses a planar projection for each face.

 When you've done this, you can use the transform tools to move, rotate, and scale UV elements, with the auto-snapping (**Ctrl/Cmd+translate**) hotkey combination where needed.
-The [Fit UVs tool](manual-uvs-actions.md#fit-uvs) shrinks or grows your UV face uniformly.
+[Fit UVs](manual-uvs-actions.md#fit-uvs) shrinks or grows your UV face uniformly.
 You can also move faces into place, and then select either the vertices or edges and weld them together to make an [island](manual-uvs-actions.md#Edit).

 If you need to change the shape of the UV face, move the vertices and edges directly.
 Alternatively, you can use the [auto-stitch](manual-uvs-actions.md#autostitching) method to make ProBuilder build more islands.
 If you need to break them apart again, select each face you want to break off, then click the [Split UVs](manual-uvs-actions.md#split-uvs) button.
 Now you can move them around independently.